Second Italo-Ethiopian War: Italian invasion

-Italian notice, signed by general Emilio De Bono, proclaiming the abolishment of slavery in Tigray in Italian and Amharic.
-The abolition of slavery was one of the first measures taken by the Italian occupation government in Ethiopia.

-At 5:00 am on 3 October 1935, De Bono crossed the Mareb River and advanced into Ethiopia from Eritrea without a declaration of war.
-General De Bono's attack force included I East African Army Corps, under General Ruggero Santini, on the left; II East African Army Corps, under Lieutenant General Pietro Maravigna, on the right, and the Eritrean Army Corps (Corpo d'Armata Indigeni), under General Alessandro Pirzio Biroli, in the center.
+At 5:00 am on 3 October 1935, De Bono crossed the Mareb River and advanced into Ethiopia from Eritrea without a formal declaration of war.
+General De Bono's attack force included the I Army Corps under General Ruggero Santini on the left; the II Army Corps under Lieutenant General Pietro Maravigna on the right, and the Eritrean Army Corps (Corpo d'Armata Indigeni) under General Alessandro Pirzio Biroli in the center.
 On De Bono's flanks, the eastern lowlands included the 13th and 26th Colonial battalions, a Libyan battalion, and three irregular bands in the regions of Massawa, northern Danakil, and southern Danakil.
 The western lowlands included the 27th and 28th Colonial battalions, a unit of irregulars and Libyan volunteers supported by the 17th Colonial Battalion.

 At this point in the campaign, the lack of roads represented a serious hindrance for the Italians as they crossed into Ethiopia.
 On the Eritrean side, roads had been constructed right up to the border.
-On the Ethiopian side, these roads often transitioned into vaguely defined paths, and the Italian army used aerial photography to plan its advance, as well as mustard gas attacks.
+On the Ethiopian side, these roads often transitioned into vaguely defined paths, and the Italian army used aerial photography to plan its advance.
+De Bono realized that the Italian lines were over-extended and his forces were incapable of holding a 300-mile-long front in a region filled with steep mountains and deep gorges.
+The early rainy season also had washed out several recently built mountain roads, thus impeding their ability to re-supply troops.

-On 5 October the Italian I Corps took Adigrat, and by 6 October, Adwa (Adowa) was captured by the Italian II Corps.
-Haile Selassie had ordered Duke (Ras) Seyoum Mangasha, the Commander of the Ethiopian Army of Tigre, to withdraw a day's march away from the Mareb River.
-Later, the Emperor ordered his son-in-law and Commander of the Gate (Dejazmach) Haile Selassie Gugsa, also in the area, to move back 55 and 35 mi from the border.